locka99/opcua/samples/demo-server/README.md

 cargo run
 ```

+## CTT

+The demo server can be used in conjuection with the OPC UA Compliance Testing Tool (CTT).

-## Testing configuration
+### Testing configuration

 If you are using the demo server for testing a client you must do a few things depending on what you're testing
 against.

 1. Copy `sample.server.test.conf` to `../server.test.conf`.
 The `demo-server` will load this file
    if it exists.
 2. Edit `../server.test.conf`
 3. Set `tcp_config.host` and `discovery_urls` to the IP address of the server host.
 Do not set it to localhost
 5. Set `create_sample_keypair` to false
 6. Generate a PKI keypair that is acceptable to your test environment and matches the IP address you set in the config.
    Copy
    this to `pki/own/cert.der` and `pki/private/private.pem`.

 ### Troubleshooting

-* It is best to try opening Project settings in test harness and browsing to server first to ensure trust is possible, and to troubleshoot any basic connection issues.
+* It is best to try opening Project settings in test harness and browsing to server first to ensure trust is possible,
+  and to troubleshoot any basic connection issues.
 * Check logs if certs are rejected.
 * If you get `BadCertificateTimeInvalid` returned to the test harness, try setting `check_time`
   to `false` in the `server.test.conf`.
 For some reason test harness uses certs which can be out of date.
-* If the network is IPv6, use `127.0.0.1` instead of the machine name or `localhost`
+* If the network is IPv6, use `127.0.0.1` instead of the machine name or `localhost` or your IPv4 address.

+On Windows, you can use `ipconfig /all` or `ping -4 %COMPUTERNAME%` to find your IPv4 address.

 ## Run using Docker

-If you want to build the demo server and don't have a development environment then another option is to use docker as follows:
+If you want to build the demo server and don't have a development environment then another option is to use docker as
+follows:

 ```sh
 cd opcua